Klukov/KNE-GasTurbine-ARDUINO/README.md

 Firstly I want to apologize for using names in my native language – Polish.
 The reason is that it was a language of my BSc Thesis, which one I enclose to this folder.
 However abstract is also in English.

-I also want to add that in folder I've enclosed additional software like PC application written in C# for control gas turbine.
+I also want to add that in folder I've enclosed additional software like PC program written in C# for control gas turbine.
 Unfortunately source code is lost due to my hard drive crash.
 Moreover I add android application for control from smart phone.
 Android application was developed in appInventor.
 Currently it has few bugs, it was only used for showtime :-)

 SOME EXPLANATIONS:
 TG_pomiar - controller of the measurement system of the gas turbine;